 Most video-based dating in the USA follows a simple pattern.
 First, two people connect through text.
 Then, if the conversation feels easy and mutual, they move into a short video call before deciding whether to meet offline.

 This does not mean every conversation must become a video call.
-It means video has become a natural filter that helps people avoid wasting time on weak or unclear connections.
+It means video has become a useful filter that helps people avoid wasting time on weak or unclear connections.

 No. Video chat is extremely useful in long-distance relationships, but it is also common in local dating now.
 Many people in the USA use it before a first date simply to make sure the conversation feels real enough to continue.